phatak-dev/blog/_posts/2014-08-03-scala-for-android.md

 ---
 Apple made a bold move in this year's WWDC 2014 by announcing a new language,Swift,for it's iOS platforms.
 Finally, Apple recognized that Objective-C has lived its course and its time for new language.

-Now its time for Android to make a bold move and embrace a modern language for modern post PC devices.
+Now its time for Android to make a move and embrace a modern language for modern post PC devices.
 Java showing it's age and we need a new language.

 ##Google and languages
 Google has many languages under it's kit for various kinds of projects.
 The prominent